 Macb.
-Had I but dy'd an hour before this chance I had liv'd a blessed time, for, from this instant, There's nothing serious in mortality; All is but toys; Renown, and Grace, is dead; The wine of life is drawn, and the mere lees Is left this vault to brag of.
+Had I but dy'd an hour before this chance, I had liv'd a blessed time: for, from this instant, There's nothing serious in mortality; All is but toys; Renown and Grace is dead; The wine of life is drawn, and the mere lees Is left this vault to brag of.

-Enter Malcolm, and Donalbain.
+Enter Malcolme, and Donalbaine.

 Don.
 What is amiss?
 Macb.
 You are, and do not know't: The spring, the head, the fountain of your blood Is stopt; the very source of it is stopt.

-Macd.
-Your royal father's murther'd.
+Macb.
+Your royal father's murder'd.
 Mal.
 Oh, by whom?
 Len.
-Those of his chamber, as it seem'd, had don't; Their hands and faces were all badg'd with blood, So were their daggers, which, unwip'd, we found Upon their pillows; they star'd and were distracted; No man's life was to be trusted with them.
+Those of his chamber, as it seem'd, had don't;

+Their hands and faces were all badg'd with blood,

+So were their daggers, which, unwip'd, we found Upon their pillows; they star'd, and were distracted; No man's life was to be trusted with them.
-417 sig 2E

 Macb.
-O! -- Yet I do repent me of my fury, That I did kill them.
+O, yet I do repent me of my fury, That I did kill them. ----Macd.

-Macd.
 Wherefore did you so?

+417 sig 2D

 Macb.
-Who can be wise, amaz'd, temp'rate and furious,

-Loyal and neutral in a moment?
-No man.

-The expedition of my violent love

-Out-ran the pauser, Reason.
-Here, lay Duncan;

-His silver skin laced with his golden blood,

-And his gash'd stabs look'd like a breach in nature

-For Ruin's wasteful entrance; there, the murtherers

-Steep'd in the colours of their trade, their daggers

-Unmannerly breech'd with gore.
-Who could refrain,

-That had a heart to love, and in that heart

-Courage, to make's love known?
+Who can be wise, amaz'd, temp'rate and furious, Loyal and neutral in a moment? no man.
+The expedition of my violent love Out-run the pauser, Reason.
+Here, lay Duncan; His silver skin laced with his golden blood, And his gash'd Stabs look'd like a breach in Nature, For Ruin's wasteful entrance; there, the murtherers; Steep'd in the colours of their trade, their daggers Unmannerly breech'd with gore: who could refrain, That had a heart to love, and in that heart Courage, to make's love known?
 Lady.
-Help me hence, ho! ---- [Seeming to faint.
+Help me hence, ho! ----[Seeming to faint.
 Macd.
 Look to the lady.
 Mal.
-Why do we hold our tongues,

-That most may claim this argument for ours?
+Why do we hold our tongues, That most may claim this argument for ours?
 Don.
-What should be spoken here,

-Where our fate, hid within an augre-hole,

-May rush, and seize us?
+What should be spoken here, Where our Fate, hid within an augre-hole, May rush, and sieze us?
 Let's away, our tears Are not yet brew'd.
 Mal.
 Nor our strong sorrow on The foot of motion.
 Ban.
-Look to the lady;

-[Lady Macbeth is carried out.

-And when we have our naked frailties hid,

-That suffer in exposure, let us meet,

-And question this most bloody piece of work,

-To know it further.
-Fears and scruples shake us.

-In the great hand of God I stand, and thence,

-Against the undivulg'd pretence I fight Of treas'nous malice.
+Look to the lady; [Lady Macbeth is carried out.
+And when we have our naked frailties hid, That suffer in exposure; let us meet, And question this most bloody piece of work, To know it further.
+Fears and scruples shake us: In the great hand of God I stand, and thence, Against the undivulg'd pretence I fight Of treas'nous malice.
 Macb.
-So do I.
+So do I. All.

-All.
 So, all.
 Macb.
 Let's briefly put on manly readiness, And meet i'th' hall together.
 All.
 Well contented.
+[Exeunt.
 Mal.
-What will you do?
-Let's not consort with them.

-To shew an unfelt sorrow, is an office Which the false man does easie.
+What will you do? let's not consort with them: To shew an unfelt sorrow, is an office Which the false man does easie.
 I'll to England.
 Don.
-To Ireland, I; our separated fortune Shall keep us both the safer; where we are, There's daggers in men's smiles; the near in blood, The nearer bloody.
+To Ireland, I; our separated fortune Shall keep us both the safer; where we are,

+There's daggers in mens smiles; the near in blood, The nearer bloody.

 Mal.
-This murtherous shaft that's shot,

-Hath not yet lighted; and our safest way

-Is to avoid the aim.
-Therefore, to horse;

-And let us not be dainty of leave-taking,

-But shift away; there's warrant in that theft,

-Which steals itself when there's no mercy left.
+This murderous shaft, that's shot, Hath not yet lighted; and our safest way Is to avoid the aim.
+Therefore, to horse; And let us not be dainty of leave-taking, But shift away; there's warrant in that theft, Which steals it self when there's no mercy left.
+[Exeunt.

-The Outside of Macbeth's Castle.
+SCENE, the Outside of Macbeth's Castle.